Mission Matters includes four main programs.

 For generations, Presbyterian women have shared God’s love in tangible ways.
 With our wide variety of talents and resources, and our sincere desire to help others, we continue to make a difference in the lives of people everywhere through PW’s Together in Service program.
 Through this program, Presbyterian women share ideas for a whole range of projects—whether sewing for newborns in Africa, selling fair-trade coffee at church events, or putting together health and hygiene kits for flood victims, we find ways to offer our gifts.
 Learn more.

-Learn more about the 2013 USA Mission Experience and past trips.
+Learn more about the 2016 USA Mission Experience to the San Francisco Bay Area and past trips.

 The Birthday Offering is a PW offering collected in the spring of each year to celebrate the blessings in the lives of Presbyterian Women.
 The offering funds up to five projects that are not included in ongoing General Assembly mission support, such as agricultural development, child care, community organization, criminal justice, drug counseling, economic justice, elderly care, employment training, homelessness, literacy, violence and women’s concerns.